Television in the Philippines

-Television in the Philippines was introduced in October 1953, with the first commercial broadcast done by Alto Broadcasting System (now ABS-CBN).
-This made the Philippines the first Southeast Asian country, and the second country in Asia, to air television broadcasts.
-During the late 1940s, Filipino engineers and students conducted academic experiments relating to broadcasting.
+Television was first introduced to the Philippines in October 1953, with the first commercial broadcast by Alto Broadcasting System (now ABS-CBN).
+This made the Philippines the first Southeast Asian country and the second Asian country to air television broadcasts.
+During the late 1940s, Filipino engineers and students conducted academic experiments related to broadcasting.

-From 1975 to 1978, the Philippine Academy for Television Arts and Sciences (PATAS) gave out the Sinag Awards.
+From 1975 to 1978, the Philippine Academy for Television Arts and Sciences (PATAS) presented the SINAG Awards.

-Star Awards for Television, the country's oldest existing television awards, are handed out annually by the Philippine Movie Press Club (PMPC) after being voted on by the press.
+The Star Awards for Television, the country's oldest existing television awards show, is presented annually by the Philippine Movie Press Club (PMPC) after a vote by members of the press.

-The Philippines does not operate any independent public broadcasting television networks, but there are several government-owned networks.
+The Philippines does not operate any independent public broadcasting television networks.
+However, there are several government-owned networks.

 History

-The early years (1946–1959)
+The Early Years (1946–1959)

-James Lindenberg, an American-born Filipino engineer dubbed the "Father of Philippine Television", began assembling transmitters and established Bolinao Electronics Corporation (BEC) on July 11, 1946.
-The company was named after his wife's hometown of Bolinao, Pangasinan.
-Three years later, he was the first to apply for a license in the Philippine Congress to establish a television station.
+James Lindenberg, nicknamed the "Father of Philippine Television," was an American-born Filipino engineer who established the Bolinao Electronics Corporation (BEC) on June 13, 1946, following his work assembling transmitters.
+The company was named after Bolinao, Pangasinan, the hometown of his wife, Soledad S. Lindenberg.
+In 1949, he became one of the first individuals to apply for a license from the Philippine Congress to establish a television station.
 Lindenberg's application was approved on June 14, 1950.
-Because of the scarcity of raw materials and strict import controls since 1948, he was compelled to branch into radio broadcasting instead.
+However, due to the scarcity of raw materials and strict import restrictions under the Import Control Act, he decided to shift to radio broadcasting instead.

-Lindenberg's attempt to establish a television station failed.
-This would result in the station falling under new management.
-Antonio Quirino, a judge and brother of then-president of the Philippines Elpidio Quirino, had been trying to get a license from Congress that would allow him to set up a television station.
-Congress denied his request, primarily out of fear that he would use the station as a vehicle for propaganda for his brother, who was then running for a second term in the presidential elections of 1953.
+Lindenberg's failed attempt to establish a television station resulted in the BEC falling under new management.
+Antonio Quirino, a judge and brother of the then-president of the Philippines, Elpidio Quirino, attempted to get a license from Congress that would allow him to set up a television station.
+However, Congress denied his request, primarily out of fear that he would use the station as a tool to spread propaganda about his brother, who was running for a second term in the presidential elections of 1953.
 As a result, Quirino bought a 70% share in BEC, which indirectly granted him control of a television franchise.
 He changed the name of BEC to Alto Broadcasting System (ABS) after the names of its new owners: Aleli and Judge Antonio Quirino.
-After the name change, Lindenberg continued to serve as co-owner and general manager.
+After the name change, Lindenberg continued to serve as the co-owner and general manager.

-Before its official launch, the television station encountered multiple challenges.
-The Central Bank of the Philippines, for instance, refused to grant Quirino credit from the bank, stating the venture was too risky.
-For this reason, Quirino asked for help from his friend Marvin Gray, whose family was friends with David Sarnoff, then-president of Radio Corporation of America (RCA).
-Through the intervention of Gray, Quirino was able to get assistance from RCA.
+Before its official launch, the television station encountered numerous challenges.
+For example, the Central Bank of the Philippines refused to grant Quirino credit, stating that the venture was too risky.
+Due to this, Quirino asked for help from his friend Marvin Gray, whose family was friends with David Sarnoff, the then-president of Radio Corporation of America (RCA).
+Through Gray's intervention, Quirino was able to get assistance from the RCA.

-Before the first telecast, Quirino imported 120 television sets using the 60,000 peso loan that he had received from the owner of Joe's Electric.
-In exchange for the loan, Joe's Electric was the first corporation bestowed with the right to sell television sets in the Philippines.
+Before the first telecast, Quirino imported 120 television sets using the 60,000 pesos loan that he had received from the owner of Joe's Electric.
+In exchange for the loan, Joe's Electric was the first corporation granted the rights to sell television sets in the Philippines.